Zelldon/zdb/README.md

 zdb incident entity <IncidentKey> --path=<pathToDatabase>
 ```

-#### Inspect Blacklisted Workflow Instances
+#### Inspect Blacklisted Process Instances

-You can check if there are any workflows stuck due to blacklisting using the following commands.
+You can check if there are any processes stuck due to blacklisting using the following commands.

-List all blacklisted workflow instances in this partition:
+List all blacklisted process instances in this partition:

 ```sh
 zdb blacklist list --path=<pathToDatabase>